Conor-Welch/Conor-Welch/README.md

 - 👋 Hi, I’m @Conor-Welch
-- 👀 I’m interested in Front End Design and UX.
+- 👀 I’m interested full stack development with a UX/HCI mindset.
-- 🌱 I’m currently learning Java, JavaScript, HTML\CSS, DM/SQL,
+- 🌱 I’m currently learning/or have learnt Java, JavaScript, HTML\CSS, PLSQL, Swift
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...]]]]]
 - 📫 How to reach me ...

 <!---